 - The fists on Siege Optimus were just single pieces sculpted as a closed fist.
 Earthrise Optimus' fists actually have a hinge allowing the fingers to swing out together as one piece.

 - While the waist sections on each figure look similar, the section on Earthrise Optimus is bulkier.

-Between the way this figure transforms (more on that in a bit) and the different parts in the robot mode, this is a super heavy retool.
-The parts that this figure shares with its predecessor are the legs, but even they are assembled a bit differently.
-As far as I'm concerned, this is practically a brand new figure.
+Between the way this figure transforms (more on that in a bit) and the different parts in the robot mode, even if you wanted to call this figure a retool it is an incredibly significant one.
+As far as I'm concerned, this is a brand new figure.

 Earthrise Optimus uses similar colors to Siege Optimus including red, grey and blue.
 However the red is a bit lighter on this figure while the blue is darker.
 The paint colors on this figure include silver, metallic blue, light blue, yellow and gunmetal grey.
 The original production sample of this figure displayed at Hasbro's 2019 NYCC event featured grey hands with yellow eyes.
 However the final product has metallic blue eyes and metallic blue painted hands.
 On the one hand, I'm glad the hands are painted, however, the blue paint on the eyes are set against blue plastic with no silver border around them, so it looks almost unpainted from certain angles.
 I would have preferred they kept the yellow eyes for the contrast (and I like the G1 toy callback).
 For fans who were not fond of the "battle damage" paint on the Siege figures, fear not!
 This figure is a more traditional "clean" deco without "scrapes" or "blast damage".